joshwetzel/policies/README.md

   3. The names of policy classes must be a combination of an object's class suffixed with `Policy`.
 For example, a policy for projects should be named `ProjectPolicy`, and a policy for users should be named `UserPolicy`.
 It is recommended to place policies in an `app/policies` directory.
-  4. Policies should inherit from a predefined `Policy` class.
+  4. Policies should inherit from `Policies::Base`.
   5. Method names within a policy should be suffixed with a `?`.

 ## Getting Started